-The Authority has pledged to integrate programmatic IAMFs consistent with the (1) 2005 Statewide Program EIR/EIS, (2) 2008 Bay Area to Central Valley Program Final EIR/EIS, and (3) 2012 Bay Area to Central Valley Partially Revised Final Program EIR into the HSR project.
+The Authority and FRA have pledged to integrate programmatic IAMFs consistent with the (1) 2005 Statewide Program EIR/EIS, (2) 2008 Bay Area to Central Valley Program Final EIR/EIS, and (3) 2012 Bay Area to Central Valley Partially Revised Final Program EIR into the HSR project.
 The Authority has also developed IAMFs to be incorporated into the Central Valley Wye alternatives.
 These IAMFs are standard practices, actions, and design features (see Appendix 2-B, California High-Speed Rail: Impact Avoidance and Minimization Features).
-As noted in Section S.1.2.4, Revisions to Impact Avoidance and Minimization Features and/or Mitigation Measures, this Final Supplemental EIR/EIS reflects program-wide updates to IAMFs since printing and publication of the Draft Supplemental EIR/EIS.
 These IAMFs include measures related to:

 - Transportation

 - Air quality

 - Noise and vibration

 - Electromagnetic fields (EMF) and electromagnetic interference (EMI)

 - Public utilities and energy

 - Biological resources

 - Hydrology and water resources

 - Geologic resources

 - Hazardous materials and waste

 - Safety and security

 - Socioeconomics and communities

 - Land use and development

-- Agricultural and farmland
+- · Agricultural and farmland

 - Parks, recreation, and open space

 - Aesthetics and visual quality

 - Cultural resources